microprediction/microactors/README.md

 really multi-variate implied copulas.
 You can retrieve them in multivariate format using the .get_lagged_copulas or .get_lagged_zvalues methods of the [MicroReader](https://github.com/microprediction/microprediction/blob/master/microprediction/reader.py).

+## Install

+    This repo isn't intended to be used as a package.

+## "Fork" and Github actions

+If you fork this repo, be aware that the github action won't run automatically.
+You'll have to create a new one and copy it over.